View this document as: a single page | multiple pages.

 Exception and Error Handling

-Trusted Referees Requirements
+Requirements for Trusted Referees

 2. The CSP SHALL establish written policies and procedures for the use of trusted referees as part of its practice statement, as specified in Sec.
-3.1.1.
+3.1.

-3. The CSP SHALL train and certify its trusted referees to make risk-based decisions that allow applicants to be successfully identity proofed based on their unique circumstances.
-At a minimum such training SHALL include:
+3. The CSP SHALL train and certify its trusted referees to make risk-based decisions that allow applicants to be successfully identity-proofed based on their unique circumstances.
+At a minimum, such training SHALL include:

-4. Indicators of social engineering - such as distress, confusion, or coercion - exhibited by an applicant
+4. Indicators of social engineering exhibited by an applicant, such as distress, confusion, or coercion

-5. The CSP MAY offer trusted referee services for either onsite-attended or remote-attended sessions.
+5. The CSP MAY offer trusted referee services for either on-site attended or remote attended sessions.
 These sessions SHALL be consistent with the requirements of these proofing types based on the IAL of the proofing event.

 Trusted referees offer a critical path for those who are unable to complete identity proofing by other means.
 However, given the number of possible failures that may occur within the proofing process, it is essential for CSPs to define the uses for which a trusted referee can be applied within their own service offerings.
 The following requirements apply to defining the integration of trusted referees into the identity proofing process: